Anthrocon/www/content/Registration/registration/index.md

 ## 2026 Registration Updates

-### Hotel Booking Registration Pause
+### Hotel Booking Registration Policy

-**Updated on February 19, 2026:** Due to the revised booking dates for the General hotel block, online registration will now pause between **March 8 to 10**, and re-open on **March 11** to support the hotel booking experience.
-You must be registered for Anthrocon in order to reserve an Anthrocon-block hotel room.
+You must be registered for Anthrocon in order to access the Anthrocon room reservation portal through our reservation system.
 For more details on the process, [refer to our Hotels page](/hotel).

 ### Pre-Registration Cap for Anthrocon 2026